|A student at work in the biochemistry lab.|

 Biochemistry is an ideal line of study for the student interested in the chemistry of living things — that is the close examination of the molecules that carry out such functions as metabolism, movement, gene expression, etc.

-This major, which includes courses in chemistry, biology, mathematics and physics, is offered through the chemistry department, which is nationally accredited by the American Chemical Society.
+This major, which includes courses in chemistry, biology, mathematics and physics, is offered through the chemistry department, which is certified by the American Chemical Society.
 Over the past 25 years, more than 65 percent of our chemistry graduates have gone on to pursue graduate degrees at major universities.
 All chemistry professors are actively engaged in research.

 The department is well-equipped with all common bench-top chemistry instruments as well as high field liquid and solid-state NMR, SEM, and X-ray powder crystallography, all housed in a state-of-the-art $23 million facility.